How to Escape the Five Career Traps

 The Comp Compression Pattern

+Each time, she processed it as a bad cycle.
+A timing issue.
+A budget constraint that wouldn't be there next year.
 Three years later, nothing had changed.
 Same strong review.
 Same comp conversation.
 Different date on the calendar.

 The realization that finally clicked: "They are structurally incapable of moving at the speed this requires.
 This isn't a bad cycle.
 This is a design decision."